eduardorittner/mc536/README.md

 # How to run

+## Dependencies

+This project requires a python version greater than 3.13, and needs `psycopg2` to communicate with the postgres db, `pandas` to parse and process the datasets, `tqdm` to display progress and `argparse` to parse command line arguments.
+These dependencies are specified both in `pyproject.toml` and `requirements.txt`.

 All the functionality is in db.py and is gated behind command-line flags.
 For a list of them, run `python3 bd.py --help`.
 The main ones are:
 - `--clean`: Performs a clean start, resets the database schema and loads both datasets
 - `--reset`: Only resets the database schema, not loading any data.